AkazusDev/file-organizer-python/README.md

-# File Organizer by MFES in Python
+# File Organizer in Python
 ## Description
 This program is designed to organize your files into folders based on the file extension.
 The program first looks for and validates the path that is provided.